 This museum allows guests to experience sake brewing in Fushimi, as well as the history and culture of Japanese sake.
 It exhibits old brewing tools and several historical materials that tell the story of Gekkeikan since its founding.
 Guests can also have a taste of ginjoshu sake at the end of the tour.

-The Uchigura Sake Brewery, which is adjacent to the Gekkeikan Okura Sake Museum, houses the Sakekobo Mini-Brewery(reservations required).
+The Uchigura Sake Brewery, which is adjacent to the Gekkeikan Okura Sake Museum.
 Here, sake is still brewed using traditional methods.

 The Gekkeikan Head Office blends in with the overall landscape due to its design that was based on a sake brewery.
 Guests can see buildings from the Edo, Meiji, Taisho, and Showa periods in this area.